 Can I bring treats for the horses?

 We take a two-part approach to therapy: “band-aids and medicine.”
-Just like with a physical injury, we first address the up-front needs of the client to get a band-aid on or help address the most pressing needs to help improve client welfare and functioning immediately.
-Your first session or two are typically orienting the client to the farm, horses, therapist, and this form of therapy; getting to know the client needs and setting goals; and starting to meet those most pressing needs.
-We find it typically is best to come at least weekly when a client first begins therapy, so that a strong therapeutic relationship can be built and we can help bandage those immediate wounds.
-Once the client’s “wounds” are covered and that healing has begun, we address the deeper roots of those wounds.
-This “medicine” involves finding the causes of clients’ struggles.
+Just like with a physical injury, we first address your most pressing needs as a kind of band-aid to help improve your welfare and functioning immediately.
+Your first session or two are typically orienting you to the farm, horses, therapist, and this form of therapy; getting to know your needs and setting goals; and starting to meet those most pressing needs.
+We find it typically is best to come at least weekly when you first begin therapy, so that a strong therapeutic relationship can be built, and we can help bandage those immediate wounds.
+Once your “wounds” are covered and that healing has begun, we address the deeper roots of those wounds.
+This “medicine” involves finding the causes of your struggles.
 Things such as past traumas, unhealthy relationship patterns, and unhealthy thinking or behaviors are addressed during these sessions.
 Many clients continue weekly or biweekly through this phase in their journey, as this is where some of the hardest work of therapy is done.
 Clients may experience the old truth, “it gets worse before it gets better” during this phase.
-Our goal is to empower and support clients through this part of the journey.
+Our goal is to empower and support you through this part of your journey.
 Click here to learn more about the Equine Assisted Therapy model.

 What is the counselor's role?